Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Introduction

 The last 17 years have witnessed the rapid expansion of non-trivial physics that emerge from strong spin-orbit coupling.
 Typically, relativistic corrections such as spin-orbit coupling are considered a small perturbation on top the electronic states in a solid\cite{ashcroft1976solid}.
 However, as the atomic number of the constituent atomic species increases, relativistic corrections can become dominant, resulting in the striking qualitative effects present in topological quantum materials\cite{sobota2021angle,keimer2017physics}.
 When correlated electron physics is combined with strong spin-orbit coupling we gain access to a whole new space of exotic phases of matter that remain largely unexplored.
 Superconductivity arising from non-trivial topological quantum states has been of particular interest due to proposals of Cooper pairs with non-collinear spin textures\cite{tsutsumi2024topological} and special non-Abelian quasiparticles\cite{sato2017topological,qi2011topological} that enable new multifunctional devices and computing platforms.
 Since the theoretical approximations of the last 30 years were designed for scenarios where spin-orbit coupling is very weak or non-existent, it is quite challenging to examine the appearance of non-trivial superconductivity and its microscopic origin.

 Recently, spin-dependent interactions have shown to be crucial in describing the normal state of quantum many-body systems with strong spin-orbit coupling\cite{aryasetiawan2008,muller2019electron,nabok2021electron,scherpelz2016implementation}.
-Additionally, a study generalizing the RPA paramagnetic pairing interaction to include spin-orbit coupling describes the competition of trivial and non-trivial mix parity states in monolayer transition metal dichalcogenides\cite{lane2022identifying}.
+Additionally, a study generalizing the RPA paramagnetic pairing interaction to include spin-orbit coupling describes the competition of trivial and non-trivial mixed parity states in monolayer transition metal dichalcogenides\cite{lane2022identifying}.
 However, such generalizations have yet to be incorporated into a fully self-consistent Gor'kov Green's function framework.

-In this article, we present a generalized set of self-consistent Gor'kov-Hedin equations in a vibrating lattice with spin dependent electron-electron and electron-phonon interactions that may arise from relativistic effects, such as spin-orbit coupling.
-This set of equations provides a firm basis for {\it ab initio} many-body perturbation theory calculations, where the leading order self-energies yields a generalization of the Migdal-Eliashberg-Scalapino theory and by iterating the Gor'kov-Hedin equations generalized ladder vertex corrections naturally emerge from the resulting spin-dependent Gor'kov-Hedin vertex.
+In this article, we present a generalized set of self-consistent Gor'kov-Hedin{\red-Baym} equations with spin dependent electron-electron and electron-phonon interactions that may arise from relativistic effects, such as spin-orbit coupling.
+This set of equations provides a firm basis for {\it ab initio} many-body perturbation theory calculations, where the leading order self-energies yields a generalization of the Migdal-Eliashberg theory and by iterating the Gor'kov-Hedin-Baym equations generalized ladder vertex corrections naturally emerge from the resulting spin-dependent vertex.